 - New tenant’s lease from 15 July to 14 January 2019 – 184 days

-And yet – under the flat monthly calculation of $2000 per month, each tenant would be paying $12,000 in rent with the first tenant paying the same amount as the second for 3 less days!
+And yet – under the flat monthly calculation of $2000 per month, each tenant would be paying $12,000 in rent with the first tenant paying the same amount as the second for 3 fewer days!

 For a more accurate calculation, the rent should be calculated individually for the month, to get the correct daily figure for this specific month.